 The History of the Cal Poly Rugby team can be traced to one man: Pat McAweeney.
 While at high school and during his years in junior college, Pat played rugby for the Peninsula Ramblers.
 He then transferred to Cal Poly where he was a member of the football team.
 An injury cut short his football career, but he was still able to play rugby.
 During his recovery period, he worked to get his football teammates to help him start up a rugby team on campus.
 The difficulties that came from converting a gridiron group into ruggers resulted in an initial season devoted to scrimmages and position training under the guidance of, and then mentor Rod Sears.

-Poly’s first game was played during the 1965-1966 season against to University of California at Santa Barbara.
+Poly’s first game was played during the 1965-1966 season against the University of California at Santa Barbara.
 Subsequent to that time, Cal Poly competed in scrimmages with the Ramblers.
 Referees, who were hard to come by in those days, sometimes offered to help the ‘Mustangs’.
 One such referee, Al Junipera, of the Los Angeles Rugby Club, gladly assisted the “scruffy lot” during games he officiated.
-Cal Poly played ten man up-and-under style (the Rambler way) which earned them the reputation for hard hitting and swarming play.
+Cal Poly played ten-man up-and-under style (the Rambler way) which earned them the reputation for hard-hitting and swarming play.
 This remained the team’s trademark for many years.

 The Cal Poly team blossomed into a club in 1966, with guidance supplied by Dave and Don Sturgess of Arroyo Grande.
 Dave took on the job of coach and helped solidify the Club for the next decade.
 He owned a local Irish pub and also “coached” the ruggers in proper rugby etiquette, songs, and beer drinking (behavior now frowned upon in American Rugby).